Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Related Work

 \section{Related Work}

+We give a broad overview of some related work.
+A more detailed discussion about related work and the three problems listed in the introduction can be found in Appendix \ref{sec:additional_related}.

-Posterior sampling originated as an effective heuristic for decision-making under uncertainty \citep{thompson1933likelihood}.
+Posterior sampling originated as a heuristic for decision-making under uncertainty \citep{thompson1933likelihood}.
 However, it has since been shown to satisfy (near-)optimal regret bounds for a variety of multi-armed bandit problems \citep{agrawal2012analysis, kaufmann2012thompson}, including linear bandits \citep{agrawal2013thompson, russo2013eluder, abeille2017linear} and Gaussian process bandits, which is also known as kernelized bandits \citep{russo2014learning, chowdhury2017kernelized}.

 Posterior sampling was extended to reinforcement learning by \citet{strens2000bayesian}.
 It was later shown that PSRL satisfies sublinear regret bounds in tabular MDPs \citep{osband2013more, osband2017posterior} and in MDPs with bounded eluder dimension \citep{osband2014model}.
-Several works have applied PSRL to linear quadratic control problems \citep{abeille2017thompson, abeille18a, ouyang2019posterior, faradonbeh2020adaptive}, as well as other parametric control control problems \citep{abbasi2015bayesian}, often focusing on the infinite-horizon setting. \citet{pmlr-v89-chowdhury19a} proved Bayesian regret bounds for PSRL in the same setting that we consider.
-However, it is assumed that the state space is compact and that the prior either has bounded support or is a Gaussian process with a four times differentiable kernel. \citet{fan2021model} proved Bayesian regret bounds for PSRL in MDPs with linear dynamics with respect to a fixed feature space.
+Several works have applied PSRL to linear quadratic control problems \citep{abeille2017thompson, abeille18a, ouyang2019posterior, faradonbeh2020adaptive}, as well as other parametric control problems \citep{abbasi2015bayesian}, often focusing on the infinite-horizon setting. \citet{pmlr-v89-chowdhury19a} proved Bayesian regret bounds for PSRL in the setting that we consider.
+However, it is assumed that the state space is compact and that the prior either has bounded support or is a Gaussian process with a four times differentiable kernel. \citet{fan2021model} proved Bayesian regret bounds for PSRL in MDPs with linear dynamics with respect to a fixed feature space. \citet{kakade2020information} and \citet{curi2020efficient} developed optimistic algorithms that satisfy worst-case regret bounds for MDPs with dynamics governed by a fixed function with bounded RKHS norm.

-Recent work has applied posterior sampling to MDPs in which the reward function and the dynamics are drawn from a multi-output GP.
-In this setting, correlations between the state-dimensions and the reward function can be exploited to reduce the regret suffered. \citet{bayrooti2025efficient} propose an optimistic posterior sampling algorithm, but do not provide a regret bound. \citet{bayrooti2025noregret} establish a regret bound for PSRL with multi-output GPs, which captures correlations between the reward function and the dynamics.
-However, the regret bound only applies to MDPs with deterministic dynamics, so it is not comparable to ours.
-Moreover, all value functions are assumed to have bounded first and second derivatives.